 These three points give you all the info needed to filter out most of the referral spam.
 Please note that you’ll catch a handful of non-referral spam visits as well.
 Unfortunately that’s the case.
 Hopefully a handful is not what you’re business depends on.

-Anti – referral spam segments for Google Analytics
+Remove referral spam from Google Analytics with segments

 Rather than forcing you to create the segments yourself, here is the configuration of mine, which you can simply open and apply to your own analytics account:

-- This is the segment configuration for inclusion of referral spam
+- This (<- click here) is the segment configuration for inclusion of referral spam

-- This is the segment configuration for exclusion of referral spam
+- This (<- click here) is the segment configuration for exclusion of referral spam

 Note: be sure to adjust the numerical values by checking the Full Referrer values in your own reports.